 Chris Anderson, bestselling author of The Long Tail, explains how this is happening: how such technologies as 3D printing and electronics assembly are becoming available to everybody, and how people are building successful businesses as a result.
 Whereas once every aspiring entrepreneur needed the support of a major manufacturer, now anybody with a smart idea and a little expertise can make their ideas a reality.
 Just as Google, Facebook, and others have created highly successful companies in the virtual world, so these new inventors and manufacturers are assuming positions of ever greater importance in the real world.
 The next industrial revolution is on its way.

-- 15 Books on China and Design
+- 50 Books on Type and Typography

 - 15 Books on Branding and Brand Design